Nimo

 Important points to keep in mind

-Melting-point depression and range broadening indicate impurity because lattice disruption lowers and spreads the melting transition.
+Melting-point depression and range broadening indicate impurity due to lattice disruption lowering and spreading the melting transition.

-Boiling-point elevation occurs when impurities reduce vapour pressure, so boiling points can be higher than the pure substance under the same pressure.
+Boiling-point elevation occurs when impurities reduce vapor pressure, resulting in higher boiling points than the pure substance at the same pressure.

-Report measured temperatures to the precision of the instrument; include an uncertainty estimate (≈ ± half the smallest division).
+Report temperatures to instrument precision; include an uncertainty estimate (approximately ± half the smallest division).

-Multiplication/division: final significant figures = least significant figures among inputs.
+For multiplication/division, final significant figures match the least significant figures among inputs; for addition/subtraction, final decimal places match the least among inputs.

-Faster heating and larger samples cause thermal lag, producing broader and less accurate transitions.
+Rapid heating and larger samples lead to thermal lag, producing broader and less accurate melting/boiling transitions.

 Built with v0